franke-hub/SDL/src/doc/Journal/Journal.md

 ### 2022/10/16

 Commit: Client uses asychronous polling.
-Also includes Recorder.h commit.
+Also includes Diagnostic.h and Recorder.h commits.

 We now use Ioda (Input/Output Data Area) rather than Data for buffering.
 This features minimal data copying when moving data between components,